chaudhary-amit/acwebsite/content/publication/zkfi/index.md

 ---
 abstract: "We propose a middleware solution designed to facilitate seamless integration of privacy using zero-knowledge proofs within various multi-chain protocols, encompassing domains such as DeFi, gaming, social networks, DAOs, e-commerce, and the metaverse.
-Our design achieves two divergent goals. zkFi aims to preserve consumer privacy while achieving regulation compliance through zero-knowledge proofs.
-These ends are simultaneously achievable. zkFi protocol is designed to function as a plug-and-play solution, offering developers the flexibility to handle transactional assets while abstracting away the complexities associated with zero-knowledge proofs.
-Notably, specific expertise in zero-knowledge proofs (ZKP) is optional, attributed to zkFi's modular approach and software development kit (SDK) availability."
+Our design achieves two divergent goals.
+Veilnyx aims to preserve consumer privacy while achieving regulation compliance through zero-knowledge proofs.
+These ends are simultaneously achievable.
+Veilnyx protocol is designed to function as a plug-and-play solution, offering developers the flexibility to handle transactional assets while abstracting away the complexities associated with zero-knowledge proofs.
+Notably, specific expertise in zero-knowledge proofs (ZKP) is optional, attributed to Veilnyx's modular approach and software development kit (SDK) availability."

 authors: